Are you ready to embark on an adventure like no other? Backpacking Costa Rica is your ticket!

 - Bird-Watching – Monteverde is a paradise for bird watchers, with over 400 species of birds found in the area.
 Take a guided bird-watching tour to spot the iconic resplendent quetzal, emerald toucanets, or any of the other unique birds found only in the region.
 They are stunning and so colorful!

-READ MORE: Things to Do in Monteverde, Costa Rica: Your FULL Guide!
+READ MORE: Things to Do in Monteverde, Costa Rica

 Backpacking Santa Teresa

-Santa Teres is a coastal gem that beckons you to bask on its beaches.
+Santa Teresa is a coastal gem that calls you to bask on its beaches.
 Situated along Costa Rica’s pristine Nicoya Peninsula shoreline, this laid-back haven is a sanctuary for digital nomads, sun-seekers, and surf enthusiasts alike.

 Santa Teresa is a mecca for surfers, boasting some of the best breaks in the country.
 Grab your board and ride the waves like a true water warrior!
 Whether you’re a seasoned pro or a novice eager to learn, Santa Teresa’s surf culture will embrace you!